When Can I Take My Personal Pension?

 This article will look at when you can take money out of your personal pension, how you go about claiming your pension and how you receive the money you have invested.

 When can I take money from my personal pension?

-The earliest age you can take money out of your pension without some pretty serious tax charges and fees is 55.
+Assuming your pension has Pension Freedoms features, the earliest age you can take money out of it without some pretty serious tax charges and fees is 55.
 If you want to withdraw money from your pension before 55, you should seek expert advice first.

 There are, however, specific circumstances where you withdraw money without penalty before 55.

 You may be able to withdraw money from your pension early, and without penalty, if:

 - You’re unable to continue working due to ill health

 - Your occupation means you can’t work beyond a certain age, for example, you’re an athlete, model, dancer or a member of the Reserve Forces

 - Your pension is listed in the Registered Pension Scheme, such as the Armed Forces Pension Scheme